 Part 1 by "Callous Clyde" (SASS Regulator #4677):

-Established during the summer of 1993, The White Mountain Regulators of New Hampshire have seen continuous growth over the years.
+Established during the summer of 1993, The White Mountain Regulators of New Hampshire has seen continuous growth over the years.
 In the mid 1980s, a small group of cowboy enthusiasts at Kinnicum Fish & Game Club in Candia, NH loosely formed some western-style shooting matches under the leadership of John Garst (Flat Gap Jack).
 John was also a director at Kinnicum Fish & Game Club, which gave the cowboys an important voice in its government.
 With his planning and persistence, the push for regular cowboy action matches became a reality.

 In the beginning western style shooting matches at Kinnicum Fish & Game Club were primitive compared to today's standards.
 Most of the guns we use today were not available except for a few reproductions and antiques that were not widely owned by people in the shooting community.
 At the time, the emphasis was more on getting people involved in the game instead of scrutinizing firearms.
 As long as they looked western, they could be used.
 Marlin and Winchester rifles in .30-30 and .44 Magnum were common and pistols consisted mostly of Ruger Blackhawks and Colts in various calibers.
 The targets consisted of short logs stood on end and paper plates stapled or taped to wooden posts or rails.
 Standing the logs back up and replacing paper plates between each shooter was time consuming, but no one complained.
 Clothing consisted of items normally found around the home: jeans, jean jackets, red bandannas, straw hats, modern rodeo style hats, and of course, modern cowboy boots.
 Stopwatches were used for timing on the single stage, which was just rearranged for consecutive stages.
 Shotguns came later, in all shapes and sizes.
 You used whatever you had in conjunction with innovative cardboard cut-outs for targets.
 The targets didn't last very long, but then they only had to last for ten or twelve shooters.
 Back then, having twelve shooters was considered a good turnout.
 You paid as you went, per stage, and the winner won a percentage of the proceeds.
 There weren't separate categories or trophies.
 Every shoot was a learning experience with very little to compare against.
 As you can imagine the rules changed often.
 In one case you had to knock a log over in order for it to count as a hit.
 After a little grumbling, the rule was changed so that you only had to hit the target, because the shooters using cap and ball revolvers lacked the power to knock the logs over.
 Props were few and not very elaborate.
 It was a simple time and people had so much fun that the western style shooting fever became well entrenched in the minds of the participants.